GBrochado/MS_Highway_RE/README.md

+# README

-# Reinforcement Learning for Safe and Efficient Autonomous Merging Using Highway-Env
+## Reinforcement Learning for Safe and Efficient Autonomous Merging Using Highway-Env
-Assignment on the course Modelling and Simulation (MSc in Artificial Intelligence, 1st semester)
+Assignment on the course Modelling and Simulation (MSc in Artificial Intelligence 1st year, 1st semester)

-## Project Description
+## A little context
+### Overview
 This project explores the application of Reinforcement Learning (RL) to optimize autonomous highway merging maneuvers using the Highway-Env framework.
 The research focuses on ensuring safety, minimizing traffic disruptions, and improving overall merging efficiency.

-## Content

-The repository includes:

-**Notebook Folders**: Jupyter notebooks detailing different tasks of the project.

-**README File**: This document summarizes the project objectives, structure, and instructions for using the code.

-## Key Objectives
+### Key Objectives
 - Identify optimal merging speeds for autonomous vehicles.

 - Determine the minimum safe gap between vehicles during merging.